lmorchard/tootr/README.md

 ## TODO

+* Profile
+  * Edit fields like bio, etc.
+  * Upload image other than gravatar

 * Better config
   * Pull config out of modules, put into a shared .json / .js at project root.

+* Need a way to "upgrade" the published feed template
+  * eg. for markup-affecting themes, etc

+* Dev papercuts
+  * Start instance of lmorchard/tootspace-s3 from gulp watch
+  * Start instance of prose/gatekeeper from gulp watch
+  * Maybe start `mkdocs serve` too?
+  * Commit a self-signed SSL key/cert pair for localhost dev convenience?

 * General UX
   * Need network loading indicators